snetting/ass/README.md

 -   **Live bit‑stream display** in console

--   Read/write from WAV file or live microphone input
+-   Read/write from WAV file or live audio input

 -   Preserve and restore file metadata: timestamps, ownership, and permissions